Photos of the Childhood Possessions People Can't Throw Away

 VICE: What’s your object?

-Mike: It’s a dressing gown, bought for me by my mum, and I’ve had it now for at least 22 years, if not 23 or 24.
+Mike: It’s a dressing gown, bought for me by my mom, and I’ve had it now for at least 22 years, if not 23 or 24.

 Why do you still have it?

-That’s the reason I’ve held onto it – I still do it now, but because the gown is in such bad shape it doesn’t feel as good any more.
+That’s the reason I’ve held onto it—I still do it now, but because the gown is in such bad shape, it doesn’t feel as good any longer.
 It doesn’t feel right.
 So now I just take off whatever T-shirt I’m wearing and drape that over my eyes.
 It’s a shame, really.
 It’s a bit sad.
-People see it as a “blankey”, and that’s thought to be a bit silly for a grown man.
+People see it as a “blankey,” and that’s thought to be a bit silly for a grown man.
 It’s not for any emotional comfort, really; it’s purely for the fact that I like something over my eyes.
 But because I’ve had it for so long, I wouldn’t chuck it away now.
 I’m gonna have it for life.

 OOBAH AND HIS SLIPKNOT WALLET